wgzgithub/VeTra/README.md

 4.WCCsizeCutoff - The minimum size of weakly connective components.

 5.Clusternumber - Maxmium clusters for hireachy cluster.
-It equals to how many pathways can be found.
+It means how many pathways can be found.

 6.outfolder - A absolute or relative path for output.